 - Pipe a little crème fraîche on top of each individual serving bowl, then feather it with a toothpick to create a pretty design.

-- Garnish with diced Granny Smith apple, fresh parsley sprigs, and 3 teaspoons of chopped roasted peanuts.
+- Garnish with diced Granny Smith apple, fresh parsley sprigs, and chopped roasted peanuts.
+Serve warm.

 - You will have leftover squash from the roasting process.
 You can serve this squash warm with butter and a sprinkle of salt.
 It’s very yummy.

 - If you are making this soup for Thanksgiving, make it the day before.
 Reheat the soup in a crock pot if stove top space is limited.